Definition 1: Definition and Argument

 S2: — What do you call prestige?

-This inevitably leads to a stasis of definition, in which many participants are not eager to participate.
+This inevitably leads to a stasis of definition, a stalemate, in which many participants are not eager to participate.

-The internal magazine of a research institution objects to a traditional claim from laboratories:
+The internal journal of a research institution objects to a traditional claim of laboratories:

-“[Lack of technical staff] would lead to a lack of “optimum efficiency” in laboratories.
-First, how do we define the optimal efficiency of a laboratory?
+“[Lack of technical staff] would lead to a lack of “optimal efficiency” in laboratories.
+First of all, how do we define the optimal efficiency of a laboratory?